the-other-mariana/the-other-mariana.github.io/_posts/2024-02-16-wrap-cuda-in-go.md

 We specify `LD_LIBRARY_PATH` variable with the path where the `libwrapper.so` is located because the shared lib is not installed in any standard install location, such as `/usr/local` or `/usr/lib`, and so we need to tell the go-tool where the library is located.

 When you run the go executable, you will now see your CUDA app output, if you got any, alongside your go output.

+Also, the executable we created too as `./main` is there so that you can run the C++ standalone app by itself, maybe useful for quicker debugging.